 Co-editor: Mélissa BERTRAND (University Sorbonne Nouvelle/LIRA)

-Writer and stage director for the Compagnie de l’Archée, she will defend her thesis in the field of theatre studies at the Sorbonne Nouvelle University at the end of 2022 (“Porous identities in contemporary performance and theatre : matter and bodies”).
+Writer and stage director for the Compagnie de l’Archée, she holds a PhD in Theatre Studies at the Sorbonne Nouvelle University (“Porous identities in contemporary performance and theatre : matter and bodies”).
 In her research she explores the presence of bodies and matter on stage (food, ice, mud, wax…), but also gender aesthetics.
 She teaches at the University Saint-Denis Paris 8 between 2020-2022 at the theatre and performance department.

 Co-editor: Nadin MAI (The Arts of Slow Cinema)